-Exterio or Access For all types of exterior access, the following minimum guidelines must be met.
-Outdoo or Runs (Porches/ etc.) access is provided, outdoor runs: Must be provided at rate appropriate for the flock population that allows for effective management of pathogenic contamination and maintenance of vegetation and/or other ground surfaces; Must be provided with perimeter fences and as appropriate cover/ screening to discourage contact with predators, rodents, and wild birds; and 0 Yes E28 Must be provided with natural or artificial shade to accommodate the number of birds in the exterior, allowing them to spread out; Ο No /25 Must be maintained with active management to remedy damaged or sodden ground and must be managed to permit vegetation to regrow as the climate allows in order to provide an appropriate cover of living vegetation; ○ N/A N/A The area near the house must be carefully designed and managed to help ensure that it is well-drained to limit mud and damaged ground (surfaces such as gravel should be considered in these areas).
+Extorio or Access types of exterior access, the following minimum guidelines must be met.
+Outdoo or Runs (Porches/ etc.) access is provided, outdoor runs: Must be provided at rate appropriate for the flock population that allows for effective management of pathogenic contamination and maintenance of vegetation and/or other ground surfaces; Must be provided with perimeter fences and as appropriate cover/ screening to discourage contact with predators, rodents, and wild birds; and 0 Yes E28 Must be provided with natural or artificial shade to accommodate the number of birds in the exterior, allowing them to spread out; 0 No N/A /25 N/A The area near the house must be carefully designed and managed to help ensure that it is well-drained to limit mud and damaged ground (surfaces such as gravel should be considered in these areas).
 A Auditor note : Where birds are provided access to the exterior, the physical condition of the exterior space must be evaluated on-site.
-Exit A reas to the Outside (Pop holes) Exit are eas to the outside: E29 Must be evenly distributed across any building walls that have openings to the exterior, with a minimum of two openings.
-(Note: for a typical long barn, exits to the exterior are not required on the short end walls.
-Exits should be provided on the long side walls facing the provided exterior 0 Yes spaces); 0 No /10 Must be provided at an adequate rate to help ensure the free movement and ready, unrestricted access of birds into and out of the house and limit 0 O N/A undue crowding of birds around the openings; and Must be a minimum of 13.8 inches high by 15.8 inches wide (35 cm by 40 cm) to allow the passage of more than one hen at a time.
+Exit A reas to the Outside (Pop holes) Exit are eas to the outside: Must be evenly distributed across any building walls that have openings to the exterior, with a minimum of two openings.
+(Note: for a typical long E29 barn, exits to the exterior are not required on the short end walls.
+Exits should be provided on the long side walls facing the provided exterior Yes No /10 spaces); Ŏ N/A Must be provided at an adequate rate to help ensure the free movement and ready, unrestricted access of birds into and out of the house and limit undue crowding of birds around the openings; and Must be a minimum of 13.8 inches high by 15.8 inches wide (35 cm by 40 cm) to allow the passage of more than one hen at a time.